Image

 }))

-must return an InputStream
+Otherwise SchemeHandler must return an InputStream with proper content-type information

-for further processing by a MediaDecoder
+for further processing by a MediaDecoder:

 imagesPlugin.addSchemeHandler(new SchemeHandler() {